CleverTap/clevertap-android-sdk/templates/CTCORECHANGELOG.md

 #### Bug Fixes

 * Fixes InApps crash in a rare activity destroyed race condition
-* Fixes Potential ANR in a race condition of lib initialisation in multithreaded setup
+* Fixes Potential ANR in a race condition of SDK initialisation in multithreaded setup

 ### Version 6.0.0 (January 15, 2024)